brigadecore/kashti/docs/developers.md

 Begin by cloning this repository with your favorite Git tool.

 Install dependancies and run the app with these commands.
-If bower asks for clarification, opt to install angular `1.4.14`.

 ```
-npm install && bower install
+yarn        #install project dependencies
-npm start
+npm start   #start a local server
 ```

 ### Deployment

-The UI prototype can be deployed locally via a `gulp deploy`.
+Kashti can be run locally via a `npm start`.

 To install in a Kubernetes development cluster, we recommend using the chart.